JustAiden9/Karel-J-Robot-Projects/README.md

 - DiamondHarvester + DiaHBot + MyBot = 100%
 - Project + PairBot = 100% (STAR WORLD IS IN WORLDS FOLDER!)
 - TellTime + TellTimeBot = 71% (NOT DONE YET)

+# How To Use My Code
+First, you should download ALL the files from this repo.
+To do this click on the download ZIP at the top of the page open the Karel J Robot folder that you made at the very start of the class and extract all the files in the zip folder into "Karel J Robot".
+This assumes that you are on a MacBook, if you are not this should still work, if something is broken or is not working make an issue and I will try to fix it!
+# Only Use One Project
+- This is not recommended because it can break very easily, but if you wish to you can.
+So if you just want the code for ThousandMiles, you will need to download 3 files.
+(ThousandMiles.class, ThousandMiles.ctxt, ThousandMiles.java) Once you have downloaded them drag and drop them into the Karel J Robot folder, if it asks you to replace files replace them.
+- Then you will probably want the MyBot code because that is where all the extra code is, so you can do the same step above and drag and drop the 3 files in.
+If you have any projects that are linked to the original MyBot they might break so be careful!